West Kelowna Real Estate News!

 E-mail: pleduc@crea.ca

-Canadian home sales activity edges higher in August
+Canadian home sales fall further in December

 Highlights: